-Canon SL2 versus Olympus E-M5 II
+Canon SL2 vs Olympus E-M5 II

 The Canon EOS Rebel SL2 (called Canon 200D in some regions) and the Olympus OM-D E-M5 Mark II are two digital cameras that were officially introduced, respectively, in June 2017 and February 2015.
 The SL2 is a DSLR, while the E-M5 II is a mirrorless interchangeable lens camera.
-The cameras are based on an APS-C (SL2) and a Four Thirds sensor.
-The Canon has a resolution of 24 megapixel, whereas the Olympus provides 15.9 MP.
+The cameras are based on an APS-C (SL2) and a Four Thirds (E-M5 II) sensor.
+The Canon has a resolution of 24 megapixels, whereas the Olympus provides 15.9 MP.

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Olympus E-M5 II is notably smaller (7 percent) than the Canon SL2.
 However, the E-M5 II is slightly heavier (4 percent) than the SL2.
 It is noteworthy in this context that the E-M5 II is splash and dust-proof, while the SL2 does not feature any corresponding weather-sealing.